puppet-hero/x86-Reservation/README.md

 # x86-Reservation
-School project in x86 assembly for making reservations.
-I believe printf was handed to us as a separate bit of code to simplify our own code.
+School project in x86 assembly for making reservations. xv6 was provided and allowed for this assignment, hence why printf is called instead of remaking the print function.